comit-network/RFCs/RFC-002-SWAP.md

 A protocol that defines the steps, transactions and communications needed to proceed with an atomic swap.

 [RFC-003](wip) is an available swap protocol.
-However, it is not limited to [RFC-003](wip) and this RFC is expected to be the building block for other swap protocols.
+However, it is not limited to [RFC-003](wip) and this RFC is expected to be the building block for several swap protocols.

 ## SWAP REQUEST